-This journal is the second from the left, and it’s the one I started with when I first got into bullet journalling earlier this year.
+The journal that’s the second from the left in the picture above is what I started with when I first got into bullet journalling earlier this year.
 It’s pretty packed full, but I’m still using the daily gratitude log and monthly overview tracker in this journal rather than transferring them over to another journal.

-This journal is the third from the left, and it’s also from Revenge of Eve.
-There are four different guided mindfulness-based page spreads.
+The journal that’s the third from the left is also from Revenge of Eve.
+It has four different guided mindfulness-based page spreads.
 It’s set up as a daily journal but I’m using the four spreads to cover a week instead.

 If you journal, has your approach evolved over time?